OpenLHS/Distrib_analysis/Horizontally_distributed_analysis/cox_regression/Data_preparation/Data_aggregation/examples/README.md

 # Example list

-This folder contains some data example that can be used to better understand the data aggregation method's behavior, inputs, outputs and special cases.
+This folder contains some data examples that can be used to better understand the data aggregation method's behavior, inputs, outputs and special cases.

 ## Methods